-Due to significant land purchases in the last couple months, rumors and speculation are flying about a fifth gate at Walt Disney World.
-I’ll make a not-so-bold prediction: this land won’t be used for a 5th theme park in Florida.
+Rumors and speculation are again flying about a fifth gate at Walt Disney World.
+I’ll make a not-so-bold prediction: Disney won’t build a 5th theme park in Florida any time soon.
 Want a bolder prediction?
 No one reading this will see a fifth gate at Walt Disney World in their lifetime.
-(We’re talking fifth theme park gate; none of that ‘water theme park’ nonsense.)
+(Updated July 13, 2022.)

-For starters, there are not actually credible rumors of a fifth gate being developed.
+Beyond that, there are not actually credible rumors of a fifth gate even being considered (let alone actively worked on) for Walt Disney World.
 What chatter does exist is wishful thinking by fans who see the existing four Walt Disney World theme parks drawing record crowds, and deducing that the solution is more parks.
 It’s not a bad idea, but that doesn’t make it a realistic one consistent with Disney’s approach in Florida.

 What this wishful thinking fails to take into account is the cost of developing and building new theme parks versus existing ones, the state and trajectory of the global economy, and the vacation trends of potential Walt Disney World visitors.
 From our perspective, pretty much every reliable indicator is against Walt Disney World building new parks.

 Let’s start with visitor patterns.
 The average American’s vacation is between 4 and 6 days long, depending upon the source consulted.
 More to the point, that average has been on the decline for the last couple of decades, and Americans are leaving a record number of vacation days on the table (there’s article after article about the shrinking American vacation).